jethanstory/Project-Uplink/README.md

-# Project-Clippy
+# Project-Uplink
-A Unity 3D game about a 1990s Internet tutorial that devolves into horror
+A Unity 3D point-and-click game about A 1990s PC tutorial mascot that becomes self-aware.